beginning of content

 If you or someone else is having urgent symptoms of schizoaffective disorder, such as harmful behaviours or having thoughts of suicide, call triple-zero (000) and ask for an ambulance.

-The symptoms of schizoaffective disorder occur in cycles, with periods of severe symptoms followed by periods of improvement.
-The different symptoms of schizoaffective disorder can also occur together or at different times.
+The symptoms of schizoaffective disorder occur in cycles (come and go).
+You may have periods of time with severe symptoms followed by periods with mild symptoms.
+You might have a mix of symptoms of schizoaffective disorder together or different types of symptoms at different times.

 Symptoms of psychosis